Wild Rabbit in Mustard

 Couscous is a form of pasta, made from durum wheat flour, whereas quinoa is a true grain, or seed.
 I like the combination of any two from couscous, quinoa and rice but you can’t just cook them together at the same time because they require different cooking times.

-2245713685 f4002ab57c m Wild Rabbit in MustardThe Quinoa needs to be cooked in boiling water for about 5 minutes, whereas the type of couscous which we buy in packets is already cooked and just needs to stand in hot water for a few minutes to swell and absorb the water.
+Quinoa simmeringThe Quinoa needs to be cooked in boiling water for about 5 minutes, whereas the type of couscous which we buy in packets is already cooked and just needs to stand in hot water for a few minutes to swell and absorb the water.
 It tastes even better if you use some of the liquid from the stew, and add a little butter and chilli sauce.

 Wild Rabbit Cooked

-2246514146 2ba7f9d85d Wild Rabbit in Mustard
+Wild Rabbit in mustard cooked

 Best couscous recipes: Served

-So there we have one of my favourite couscous recipes turned into reality on a plate: Wild Rabbit in mustard with couscous and quinoa.
+So there we have one of my favourite couscous recipes turned into reality on a plate: Wild Rabbit in mustard with couscous and quinoa

 Leave a Reply